shabin5785/Udemy-React/React_3.md

 - redux middleware stops an action if action has a promise as payload.
 It creates a new state with same type as old and activates that when promise returns. beauty of this is we avoid callback hell for async.
 Middleware takes care of this

 - containers are always class based.
 Components can be class or functional

+- ref property in react allows a component to get refernce to a rendered object in a page